StreamVBV/pubg-performance/README.md

 If you have 50mb, set it to 50mb.

 ### 4. Think about using a VPN
-I can recommend two VPNs for PUBG: Outfox and CyberGhost
+I can recommend two VPNs for PUBG: Outfox and CyberGhost.

 ### 5. Network Adapter Reset
 - Run cmd.exe as Admin